george-hawkins/breadboard-vtx-control/README.md

     $ sudo apt install gcc-arm-none-eabi

-Aside: if you've used `gcc-arm-none-eabi` before, you may be wondering if you should be installing it via a non-default PPA.
+Aside: if you've used `gcc-arm-none-eabi` before, you may be wondering if you should be installing it via a non-standard PPA.
 If you're running a recent version of Ubuntu, e.g. 20.04 LTS, then the answer is no. See the [_Notes_](#notes) section below for more details.

 Now, it's trivial to build an image suitable for installation on the Nucleo board: